 - Trileçe: three-milk sponge cake — the dessert most likely to permanently alter your relationship with restaurant tiramisu

-Mrizi i Zanave in Fishte is the reference-point destination for Albanian farm dining — the restaurant that put the country’s agrotourism sector on the international map through its alignment with the Slow Food movement.
-There is no menu.
-You sit at a long communal table and courses arrive in an apparently endless succession, each connected to something grown or raised within a few miles.
-Plan for two to three hours and arrive genuinely hungry.
+Mrizi i Zanave in Fishtë is the reference point for Albanian farm dining — the restaurant that put the country’s agrotourism sector on the international map through its alignment with the Slow Food movement.
+There is no written menu.
+You sit at a long communal table and courses arrive in an apparently endless succession, each tied to something grown or raised within a few miles.

 Pro Tip: Mrizi i Zanave without a reservation, particularly on weekends, has a high probability of turning you away at the door.
 Book at least a week in advance during the summer months.

-Violent crime against tourists is rare, but transit-related opportunism is common enough to warrant specific preparation.
-The most prevalent scam involves private drivers stationed near bus terminals who claim scheduled buses are canceled, then quote inflated fares for “private transfers” that significantly exceed the agreed price upon arrival.
+Violent crime against tourists is rare — consistent with Albania’s overall safety — but transit-related opportunism is common enough to warrant specific preparation.
+The most prevalent scam involves private drivers stationed near bus terminals who claim scheduled buses are canceled, then quote inflated fares for “private transfers” that balloon well beyond the agreed price on arrival.

-The mechanics of the main scam play out like this: a driver approaches at the terminal claiming your bus left early, the online timetable is outdated, or service has been suspended for the day.
-They offer to take you privately for a number that sounds reasonable.
-Upon arrival at your destination, the agreed price has become 10,000 to 12,000 Albanian Lek — roughly $90 to $110 USD for a trip that should have cost $5 to $8 USD.
+The mechanics of the main scam play out like this: a driver approaches at the terminal claiming your bus left early, the online timetable is outdated, or service is suspended for the day.
+He offers a private ride for a number that sounds reasonable.
+On arrival at your destination, the agreed price has become 10,000 to 12,000 Albanian Lek — roughly $90 to $110 for a trip that should have cost $5 to $8.

 A secondary scam operates in rural restaurants without printed menus or posted prices.
 Tourists order standard local dishes and receive a bill calculated specifically for a foreign visitor.
-A meal that costs a local $8 USD regularly appears on a tourist’s bill at $30 to $40 USD.
+A meal that costs a local $8 regularly appears on a tourist’s bill at $30 to $40.

 Defensive habits worth building from day one: